claudiosanches/woocommerce-pagseguro/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
-1. Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in all fields
+1. Navigate to WooCommerce -> Settings -> Payment Gateways, choose PagSeguro and fill in your PagSeguro Email
-1.

 == Screenshots ==